How to Get Off the Emotional Roller Coaster with Your Teen

 I burst out laughing, because I love this mother’s honesty, and I can relate as a mother of a teenage girl.
 I think most mothers can relate.

-It’s so tempting to feel if my daughter is doing well then I am doing well.
+It’s so tempting to feel if my teen is doing well then I am doing well.
 And if she’s not, we not only feel her emotions, we feel like failures.

-This is why parenting a teenage girl can be so emotionally draining.
+This is why parenting a teen can be so emotionally draining.

 Unconsciously, we strap ourselves into the emotional roller coasters with our daughters and off we go.
 And it’s not a fun ride.